 Start to think about making a plan for how you will work toward these goals.
 Start by writing down why you want to make these changes to your life.

-Which inspire you to stay focused?
+Which inspires you to stay focused?

 A